Professional Work Personal Work About

 Big big big—out to the very edges.

-We’re in outer space, another planet, an alternate reality.
-Things are not as they’re supposed to be, or how they’ve ever been or will ever be again, and it’s the best thing that’s ever happened.
-The boundaries and patterns of nature, the things we take as guaranteed, and build our patterns and life and world around are gone.
-Flipped on their head.
+We're in outer space, another planet, an alternate reality.
+Things are not as they're supposed to be, or how they've ever been or will ever be again— and it's the best thing that's ever happened.
+The boundaries and patterns of nature, the things we take as guaranteed, and the patterns we build in life and the world around us are gone—flipped on their head.

 How could I have thought of doing anything else today but this?

-I was hesitant to join, it seemed fun but not necessarily anything noteworthy.
-But we went out on a limb and Michael roped me into his half cooked plan to go to Vermont to watch the total solar eclipse.
-I’d have to take a day off of work, which is a hassle.
-But sure, I’ll go, I’m banking on not regretting it.
+I was hesitant to join; it seemed fun but not necessarily noteworthy.
+But we went out on a limb, and I let Michael rope me into his half-cooked plan to go to Vermont to watch the total solar eclipse.
+I'd have to take a day off, which is a hassle.
+But sure, I'll go.
+It will be a fun road trip with my brother, if nothing else.

-After we decided to go, we find out our little brother, Andrew, and his wife, Katelyn, already made plans to camp overnight in Erie, PA and watch from there.
+After we decided to go, we found out our little brother, Andrew, and his wife, Katelyn, already made plans to camp overnight in Erie, PA, and watch from there.
 We pivot and decide to join them.
-Sunday morning, April 7th, we made the seven hour drive to Erie.
-After a miscommunication with the campsite Andrew and Katelyn originally booked, they found a new site at Uncle John’s Elk Creek Campground, right in the path of totality.
+Sunday morning, April 7th, we made the seven-hour drive to Erie.
+After a miscommunication with the campsite Andrew and Katelyn originally booked, they found a new site at Uncle John's Elk Creek Campground, right in the path of totality.

 We quickly found out that the eponymous John likes to talk.
-You don’t have a conversation with John, you get caught in an, albeit entertaining, conversation with John.
-Pontificating as his wife describes it.
-“That’s the word of the day” she says, “he goes to McDonald’s at 5:30am and pontificates to his group about weather and who’s died.”
+You don't have a conversation with John, and you get caught in an albeit entertaining conversation with John.
+He pontificates, as his wife describes it.
+"That's the word of the day," she says, "he goes to McDonald's at 5:30 am and pontificates to his group about the weather and who's died."

 "What happened?"
 I ask.